garyvalley/ansible-k3s/README.md

 ssh ubuntu@<host>
 ```

-## 6. Run the setup command
+## 6. Run the setup playbook
-Run the setup command on the provisioning box (Ubuntu VM) to build the RPI cluster
+Run the setup command on the deployment system to build the RPI cluster
 ```
 ansible-playbook setup.yml
 ```